 Columbia Falls Night of Lights

-Gather in downtown Columbia Falls with residents, local businesses, organizations, and community groups as they celebrate their Christmas spirit.
-The main event is the parade at 6:30 p.m., which will be followed by caroling, warming fires, cocoa, vendors, and a live nativity scene at The Coop downtown.
-Be sure to stick around until the end of the parade to see Santa!
+Gather in downtown Columbia Falls with residents, local businesses, organizations, and community groups as they celebrate their Christmas spirit during this annual fun-filled gathering, which kicks off with a craft fair at 4 p.m.
+The main event is the parade, with floats lining up at 5 p.m., judging at 5:30 and the parade itself at 6:30.
+Be sure to stick around until the end of the parade to see Santa and enjoy music at The Coop afterward.

 Skijoring at Rebecca Farm

-Held last year in Lakeside, the skijoring competition — during which a skier is pulled around a course with jumps by a horse — makes its move to the internationally known Rebecca Farm equestrian facility west of Kalispell.
-This year’s winnings purse, raised via sponsorships, is expected to total $25,000.
+Previously held in Lakeside, this skijoring competition — during which a skier is pulled by a horse around a course featuring jumps — is in its second year at the internationally known Rebecca Farm equestrian facility west of Kalispell.

 New Year’s Eve Rail Jam and Torchlight Parade

-Watch as skiers and snowboarders hit the rails and boxes on a custom venue during the Rail Jam as they compete for a $1,000 cash purse.
-Following the jam, watch the torchlight parade down the mountain to celebrate the New Year, followed by fireworks at 6:30 p.m.
+Watch as up to 60 skiers and snowboarders hit the rails and boxes on a custom venue during the Rail Jam as they compete for a $1,000 cash purse.
+Following the jam, watch the torchlight parade down the mountain to celebrate the New Year, followed by fireworks.
 Round out the night with live music at Ed and Mully’s and the Bierstube.

 Polar Bear Plunge

-Celebrate the New Year with a brisk and bracing dip in Flathead Lake.
-The Raven specializes in making this plunge not only freezing, but fun, with costumes, a chili feed, and warm beverages.
-Onlookers are also invited; not everyone needs to jump into the lake to have a good time, but it helps!
-The plunge happens at 2 p.m.
+Celebrate the New Year with a brisk dip in Flathead Lake.
+The Raven makes this annual event as fun as it is freezing, with costumes, a chili feed and warm beverages.
+Onlookers are also invited, as not everyone needs to jump into the lake to have a good time.
+The plunge happens at 2 p.m. sharp.

 Whitefish Winter Carnival LIX

-The winter carnival is one of Whitefish’s longest-running winter traditions, bringing locals and visitors together in the streets to break up the seasonal monotony with parties, kings and queens, yetis, penguins, parades, and more fun than any one city knows what to do with.
-This year’s theme: Fly Like an Eagle.
+The winter carnival is one of Whitefish’s longest-running winter traditions, bringing locals and visitors together in the streets to break up the seasonal monotony with parties, kings and queens, yetis, penguins, parades, and raucous fun for the whole family.
+Though the festival officially kicks off with the Merry Maker on Jan.
+5 and features earlier events such as ski joring on Jan.
+26-27, the main events run from Feb.
+1 to Feb.
+3.

 Cabin Fever Days

-For 40 years, the folks in Bad Rock Canyon have busted through their cabin fever with a myriad of creative and extremely entertaining events all wrapped up in a weekend of fun, all while raising money for canyon community causes.
-The World Famous Barstool Ski Races in Martin City are the main event, but there are events in communities all through the canyon all weekend.
+For over 40 years, folks in Bad Rock Canyon have warded off cabin fever with a slate of creative and entertaining events wrapped into a weekend of fun, all while raising money for canyon community causes.
+The World Famous Barstool Ski Races in Martin City are the main event, but there are happenings in communities throughout the canyon all weekend, including lots of kids’ activities.